2018 Research Project Descriptions

 The Loring lab is focused on harnessing the power of pluripotent stem cells for regenerative medicine.
 We believe that cells derived from pluripotent stem cells will revolutionize medicine and lead to longer and healthier lives.
 We are looking for an intern to work on our cell therapy project for Parkinson’s disease in which induced pluripotent stem cells from Parkinson’s patients are used to derive dopaminergic neurons, the same neurons which are lost in the brains of Parkinson’s patients.
 The aim of this Summer Scholar project is to evaluate whole-genome gene expression profiles from dopaminergic neurons derived from 10 different patient lines helping to build a model by which future cell lines can be evaluated prior to clinical use.
 The intern will generate the neurons from the patient stem cell lines and analyze the resulting gene expression data.

 This project seeks to employ a small molecule approach to remove a toxic form of cholesterol from human blood in order to combat the development of atherosclerosis.
-Oxysterols are non-enzymatic cholesterol oxidation products that have recently become of interest in the pathology of several diseases, including atherosclerosis.
+Oxysterols are non-enzymatic cholesterol oxidation products that recently have become of interest in the pathology of several diseases, including atherosclerosis.
 The human body has difficulty processing such cholesterols and thus they accumulate in certain types of cells and tissues over time.
 We are testing the ability of various drugs to remove such toxic cholesterols from human cells.
-This project will involve in-vitro and ex-vivo (human blood) experiments and measurements of the activity of various compounds that we are testing.
-Our goal is to create a product that can be used in human patients in the near future.
+This rational drug design project will involve computational, in vitro, and ex vivo experiments and measurements of the activity of various compounds that we are testing.
+Our goal is to create a product based on SENS damage repair concepts that can be used in human patients in the near future.

 Metastatic brain tumors are the most commonly observed intracranial tumors frequently occurring in patients with metastatic cancers, particularly from cancers of lung, breast, and skin (melanoma).
 In an effort to effectively treat multiple highly aggressive breast metastatic foci in the brain, there is an urgent need to develop tumor specific multi-targeting agents that simultaneously target aberrant signaling pathways in breast to brain metastatic cells and utilize vehicles which specifically seek metastatic foci in the brain.
 In an ongoing study, we have created an in vivo imageable mouse model of breast to brain metastasis and shown that human neural stem cells (NSC) and mesenchymal stem cells (MSC) home specifically to metastatic-foci in the brain.
 In this study we will explore the mechanism based therapeutic efficacy of human MSC expressing immunoconjugates that simultaneously target multiple specifically expressed cell surface receptors and their downstream signaling pathways in a mouse model of breast-to-brain metastasis.